 More importantly, I never know what to write.
 If it's something lengthy, I want to use a word processor.
 If it's short, I question its value.
 Either way, I don't want to waste time putting words on paper simply for the sake of writing a journal.
 I want it to be purposeful.
-(I'm an organizational consultant, so that tracks.)
+(I'm an organizational consultant at Greenfire Innovations, so that tracks.)

 Yes, I tried things like journaling apps, handwriting apps, note-taking apps like Evernote (taking pictures of my journal entries), and even Rocketbook, a hybrid paper/digital journal.
 While each of these has its benefits, none of them got me journaling.
 Maybe these are only my issues; maybe your reasons for hating journaling are different.
 But maybe what helped me can help you too.

 If you want to use an app for journaling but can't find one you like, consider creating your own journal app.